devtut/generate/docs/python/list-slicing-selecting-parts-of-lists.md

 ---
-metaTitle: "List slicing (selecting parts of lists)"
+metaTitle: "Python - List slicing (selecting parts of lists)"
 description: "Using the third step argument, Selecting a sublist from a list, Reversing a list with slicing, Shifting a list using slicing"
 ---